Stances of Faiths on LGBTQ Issues: American Baptist Church USA

 Overall, the church declares that HIV/AIDS should be viewed as an illness and not a punishment inflicted by God.
 Furthermore, the church supports increased funding, the insurance of protection of human and civil rights and the elimination of discrimination for people affected and infected by HIV/AIDS.

-The church does not offer a specific position on HIV/AIDS within the gay, lesbian, bisexual and transgender community.
+The church does not offer a specific position on HIV/AIDS within the gay, lesbian, bisexual, transgender and queer community.

 Contact the American Baptist Church USA